Equality of critical parameters for percolation of Gaussian free field level-sets: Introduction

-All these models have a different behaviour than Bernoulli percolation at criticality.
-As mentioned above, even their off-critical phases represent a challenge for mathematical physicists and probabilists, since their constructions involve correlations between vertices with slow algebraic decay.
-A persistent and fundamental question in this context is to assess whether several natural critical parameters (see next section), defining regimes in which renormalization techniques lead to a deep understanding of the model, actually coincide; see \cite[Remark 2.8,1]{RodriguezSznitman13} and \cite[Remark 2.9]{MR3390739}, respectively regarding the sub- and supercritical phases of Gaussian free field level-sets, see also \cite[Remark 4.4,3)]{MR2680403}, \cite[(0,7)]{MR2561432} and \cite{Te11a} for similar questions concerning the vacant set of random interlacements.
+Most of these models have a different behaviour than Bernoulli percolation at criticality.
+Even their off-critical phases represent a challenge for mathematical physicists and probabilists, since their constructions involve correlations between vertices with slow algebraic decay.
+A persistent and fundamental question in this context is to assess whether several natural critical parameters (see Section~\ref{subsec:main}), defining regimes in which renormalization techniques lead to a deep understanding of the model, actually coincide; see \cite[Remark 2.8,1]{RodriguezSznitman13} and \cite[Remark 2.9]{MR3390739}, respectively regarding the sub- and supercritical phases of Gaussian free field level-sets, see also \cite[Remark 4.4,3)]{MR2680403}, \cite[(0.7)]{MR2561432} and \cite{Te11a} for similar questions concerning the vacant set of random interlacements.
 In the present work, we answer this question affirmatively for the historical example of Gaussian free field level sets; see Theorem \ref{thm:hh1} below.
 To the best of our knowledge, this is the first instance of a \textit{unified} approach towards the understanding of both sub- and supercritical regimes of percolation models.

 The core of our proof is a new and delicate interpolation scheme aimed at removing the long-range (algebraic) dependences intrinsic to the model.
 This scheme will work in a regime, expected to reduce to criticality, in which connection and disconnection probabilities decay slowly.
 Under the (a posteriori wrong) assumption that the critical parameters mentioned above do not coincide, this regime fictitiously extends ``away from'' criticality.
-As a consequence, our interpolation scheme implies the existence of a percolation model with finite-range dependences for which the corresponding critical parameters do not coincide either.
-This leads to a contradiction thanks to the main result of \cite{GriMar90} combined with recent progress made in the study of such models \cite{DumRaoTas17c,DumRaoTas17b, DumRaoTas17a}.
+As a consequence, our interpolation scheme implies the existence of a percolation model with finite-range dependence for which the corresponding critical parameters do not coincide either.
+This leads to a contradiction thanks to the result of \cite{GriMar90} combined with recent progress in the study of such models \cite{DumRaoTas17c,DumRaoTas17b}.
+We refer to \cite{AizGri91}, \cite{pcnontriv18}, for interpolation schemes of a similar flavor, yet within simpler frameworks valid in perturbative regimes, and to \cite{S21} for sharpness results regarding a class of smooth short-range Gaussian fields obtained by interpolation methods.